Materials Chemistry (MAT P1)

 Presentation

-The "Chemistry of Materials" program offers training that allows students to specialize or acquire new skills in the fields of materials chemistry and its interfaces for research or in industrial sectors of activity related to sustainable development, energy, health and the environment.
-The training introduces students to the concepts and tools used in the design and development of various types of materials, their characterization and applications in the above-mentioned fields.
-The training received allows for the integration of both academic research and research developed in industry.
+The "Materials Chemistry" program offers training that allows students to specialize or acquire new skills in the fields of materials chemistry and its interfaces for research or in industrial sectors related to sustainable development, energy, health, and the environment.
+The program introduces students to the concepts and tools used in the design and development of various types of materials, their characterization, and applications in the above-mentioned fields.
+The training received allows students to integrate both academic and industrial research.

 Read more